Gimi818/CinemaMicroService/README.md

 # Cinema
-## A cinema management application with a ticketing system
+## A cinema management microservice with a ticketing system

 The new user registers within the application and completes the email verification process by clicking the activation link received in their email.
 Once verified, the user proceeds to select a screening date and choose a film for that specific time, while also checking the seat availability for the chosen screening.